National Husband Appreciation Day. Yep, that’s a thing and it is happening April 17th, 2021 this year, to be exact.

 There is so much “man-bashing” going on these days in the news and in popular culture.
 Can’t we share some good news too?

 I don’t think I’m alone in saying that my husband is a good man who is 100% devoted to God and his family.
-It’s important to me that we establish a family culture that honors him instead of tearing him down.
+It’s important to me that we establish a family culture that honors him and builds him up instead of tearing him down.

 How about you?